Howards End’s themes of class, love and power resonate with readers & viewers today

 Forster’s Howards End centres on what happens when relationships grow between people who have very different attitudes and values.
 Their attractions to each other may struggle to endure the gaping differences between their opinions and ways of living.

 The Wilcoxes believe in imperialism and commerce and that class division serves a purpose in the world.
-Henry Wilcox’s attitude to the poor is that they merely exist and there is nothing to do about it.
+Henry Wilcox’s attitude toward the poor is that they merely exist and there is nothing to do about it.
 “The poor are poor, and one’s sorry for them, but there it is.”
 The Schlegels – particularly Helen – believe that the rich have responsibility and should assist the poor as much as possible.
 Henry sees this attitude as sentimental.

 The Wilcoxes are also a family in which men look after and control women in every practical aspect.
 On the contrary, the Schlegel sisters interests include socialism and the suffragettes.
 They live independently on their inheritance looking after their younger brother.
 The Wilcox men would like to look after women every step of the way.
 The Schlegel women don’t need men to cope with the practicalities of everyday life.
 They only feel lacking in masculine influences during social occasions.
 Margaret complains to Tibby that he should play the host instead of having screaming women swamping visitors like Mr Bast.
 She describes their home as “irrevocably feminine,” arguing the whole atmosphere contributes to these qualities.